tcarland/CDH-Kerberos-Centrify/README.md

  * Ubuntu's package is *krb5-user*

 These packages should be removed if they already exist.
 Additionally, while Centrify installations add some of its own tools to the system path, ensure the kerberos tools (commonly /usr/share/centrify/kerberos) are also on the system path.

 Per Cloudera's documentation, the *openldap-clients* package should be installed as Centrify's openldap tools do not work with the scripts.
 The versions provided here have hardcoded the openldap binary, which probably is not the best choice, but does the job.

-Also note that Active Directory creates default principals for a newly provisioned OU, such as HTTP, SMB, and NFS.
-The HTTP principal will absolutely collide with Cloudera Manager's attempts to create its own HTTP principals, and should be deleted prior to running the CM Kerberos Wizerd.
+Also note that Centrify creates default principals for a newly provisioned OU, such as HTTP, CIFS, and NFS.
+The HTTP principal will **absolutely** collide with Cloudera Manager's attempts to create its own HTTP principals, and should be deleted prior to running the CM Kerberos Wizerd.
 This can be done at the host level, per host, by running the following priviledged command: